 Interested in a Free 15-minute consultation?

 While there certainly is not a gene for BPD, you are more likely to be diagnosed with the disorder if a close relative has it as well (e.g., parent, sibling).
-Even more, you can develop a higher risk of contracting BPD if the close relative has an impulse control disorder, such as substance abuse, or an antisocial personality disorder.
+Even more, you can develop a higher risk of contracting BPD if the close relative has an impulse control disorder, or an antisocial personality disorder.

 Alterations of brain chemicals